Professions and Trades in Ontario

 Regulatory and Licensing Bodies

 Regulatory bodies control access to certain professions and trades.
-You will not be allowed to practice in a regulated profession or a trade with mandatory certification unless you have the required licence, certificate or apprenticeship.
-Find more information about which professions are regulated and which trades require certification in this Settlement.Org article about professions and trades in Ontario.
+You will not be allowed to practice in a regulated profession or a compulsory trade with mandatory certification unless you have the required licence, certificate or apprenticeship.
+Read more about which professions are regulated, and which trades require certification in the What are regulated professions and trades? article

 The licensing process can be long and slow.
 You may have to pay for credential assessment, certification and examinations.
 Start the process as soon as you can, even before you arrive in Ontario, if possible.
 It may be easier and less expensive for you to gather the required documents before you come to Canada.